mockoon/mockoon.com/content/docs/latest/proxy-mode.md

 title: Partial mocking with proxy mode
 meta:
   title: Partial API mocking with proxy mode
-  description: Learn how to partially create a mock REST API and proxy to another JSON REST server with Mockoon
+  description: Learn how to create a mock REST API to intercept traffic and proxy requests to another JSON REST server with Mockoon
 order: 80
 ---